What If I’ve Never Been Tested for STDs?

 When you start this conversation, make sure that you are ready to answer the questions yourself.
 If you haven’t been recently tested, be honest.
-Some countries criminally charge people who lie about their sexual health on purpose.
+Some countries criminally charge people who lie about their sexual health.

 Should You Get Tested and When?

 In the majority of cases, STDs have no symptoms.
 Therefore, testing remains the best and only way to know for sure if you are infected.
-And you are not only getting tested to protect yourself, but also to protect your sexual partners and stay informed on your health.
-A diagnosis can alert you to the infection soon in the process, and allow you to treat it fast and without any complications.
+You are not only getting tested to protect yourself, but also to protect your sexual partners and stay informed on your health.
+A diagnosis can alert you to the infection early in the process, and allow you to treat it sooner and with fewer complications.
 Untreated STDs often result in long-term or permanent effects, such as infertility and even cancer.

 Experiencing STD Symptoms

-If you had unprotected sex and notice any of the common STD symptoms, talk to a doctor and get tested immediately.
+If you had unprotected sex and notice any of the common STD symptoms, get tested immediately.
 These symptoms can go away and come back, but this does not indicate that the infection is gone from your body.
 In most cases, the symptoms are very mild and they do not even bother the infected person.

 Some of the most common symptoms of STDs you should pay attention to are:

 - Strange discharge from the penis or vagina

 - Bumps and sores around the genitals, butt cheeks and thighs